RahmanImtiaz/myportfolio/README.md

 Responsive Design: The website is designed to be responsive and includes a separate CSS file CSS/mobile.css for screens with a maximum width of 867px.

 ## Running the Website Locally
-To run this PHP project, you need to have a local server environment like XAMPP, WAMP, or MAMP.
+To run this PHP project, you need to have a local server environment like XAMPP or MAMP.

 Here are the steps: